rflume/Terraform-with-AWS-Provisioner-and-Ansible-Provider-for-Gitlab-CI/README.md

 ## The Gitlab CI Pipeline Configuration

-Tha actual pipeline can be configures as shown in this example:
+The actual pipeline can be configured as shown in this example:

 ```yml
 image: